Nomajo/Nomajo/README.md

 - 👋 Hi, I’m @Nomajo
 - 👀 I’m interested in Minecraft Servers
 - 🌱 I’m currently learning Java
-- 💞️ I’m collaborating with the Fynncraft Minecraft Network
+- 💞️ I'm partnered with the premium server hoster Unesty
 - 📫 How to reach me: You can reach me via Discord Nomajo#7186

 <!---